-We recommend pilots read the flight test report carefully, especially the comments of the test pilot.
+We recommend pilots read the flight test report by the certification testing centre.
 The report contains all the necessary information on how the paraglider reacts during each of the tested manoeuvres.

-It is important to note that different size wings will react differently during manoeuvres.
+It is important to note that different sized wings will react differently during manoeuvres.
 Even within the same size, at maximum or minimum load, the behaviour and reactions of the wing may vary.